-Joining the United States Air Force means undergoing training to become a proficient Airman.
+Joining the United States Air Force requires comprehensive training to become a proficient Airman.
 Air Force basic training is considered by some to be the ‘easiest’ of the branches.
 While it is shorter than the Marine Corps’ and Army’s basic training programs, it is still an exceptional test of a young recruit’s physical and psychological fortitude.

 Not everyone can become an Airman.
 Reports have found that over seven in ten young people are incapable of even becoming a recruit.
 The Air Force takes its pick of the applicants among the three in ten who are eligible, putting them through 8.5 weeks of training, which, for most of them, is unlike anything they have gone through before.
 Together We Served is a veteran locator tool that helps American military veterans reconnect with others they met during their military career, whether they shared a duty station, squadron, or basic training.
 We are providing a rundown of modern Air Force training for veterans to compare to their own experiences.